Generic Name: Naldemedine (nal DEM e deen)

 - Tell all of your health care providers that you take naldemedine.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Talk with your doctor before using a laxative with naldemedine.

 - This medicine is only for use in patients who take pain drugs.
 Tell your doctor if you stop taking your pain drug.

-- Signs of opioid withdrawal have happened with this medicine.
-Call your doctor right away if you have more sweating, chills, loose stools (diarrhea) or stomach pain that is not normal, anxiety, irritability, or yawning.
+- Signs of opioid withdrawal have happened with naldemedine.
+Call your doctor right away if you have more sweating, chills, diarrhea or stomach pain that is not normal, anxiety, feeling irritable, or yawning.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using naldemedine while you are pregnant.

-- If this medicine is used during pregnancy, it may cause withdrawal in the unborn baby.
+- If naldemedine is used during pregnancy, it may cause withdrawal in the unborn baby.
 A doctor will need to check on the unborn baby after naldemedine is used.